Chapter 11 - Whidbey Island

 We made it into our location and set up the beautiful meal we had crafted.
 We had no idea if the delegates and protest leaders that had accepted our invitation would actually show up given the mess on the streets.
 To our delight most did and we served them this meal of certified organic food as they talked.

-We lived to tell the tale, but for Jennifer and me it was the first instance in getting involved in street actions since the sixties.
+We lived to tell the tale, but for Jennifer and me it was the first instance of us getting involved in street actions since the sixties.

 The first group I found to collaborate with called themselves “One World Journeys. “